The New Organ Liver Prize will award $1,000,000 to the first team

 point, and prizes are perfect for this.

-Well-executed incentive prizes have launched entire industries in the past, such as the Orteig Prize won by Charles Lindbergh in 1927, which transformed U.S. aviation.
+Well-executed challenge prizes have launched entire industries in the past, such as the Orteig Prize won by Charles Lindbergh in 1927, which transformed U.S. aviation.
 Among other things, good prizes can attract new capital to seemingly intractable problems, motivate top minds and non-traditional players, galvanize public demand, force regulatory reform, encourage smart risk taking, and help transcend perceived constraints.

 Right now, the New Organ Liver Prize is worth $1 million.
 We are actively seeking partners to increase that amount.